Southeast Asian coral reefs: State

 Today, the coral reefs located in the Philippines and Indonesia are in great danger.
 Fishermen are constantly practising dangerous methods such as blast fishing and dynamite fishing.
 These practices prove to be detrimental to the coral reefs as well as the marine life in the surrounding areas.
 Because of the dangerous methods, fish that are usually near the coral reefs are no longer there any more.
 Two of these fish are Groupers and snappers.

 According to David Nockels it was only seven years ago that 30% of the reefs were dead in this region and many more were dying.

+Climate change

+The agriculture sector experiences notable repercussions as longer dry periods attributed to El Niño result in substantial harm to crops and farm yields.
+Furthermore, projections indicate a concerning trend for water resources, with estimates suggesting an increase in the proportion of municipalities facing water scarcity.
+It is anticipated that by 2025, this ratio will elevate from the current 14% to 19%, with a further rise to 31% by 2050, particularly under the SRES B1 scenario.
+Additionally, coastal regions and marine ecosystems face significant threats, including coral bleaching due to El Niño events and the erosion of coastlines prompted by rising sea levels and intensified wave activity.
+These multifaceted impacts underscore the urgent need for proactive measures to mitigate the effects of climate variability and safeguard vulnerable communities and ecosystems.